 How long does a move from Chicago to Detroit take?

-The 282-mile move from Chicago, IL, to Detroit, MI, takes one to four days.
-Some Chicago movers may offer expedited moving if you need it faster.
-If you need more time, ask your mover about storage options in Detroit.
+The 282-mile journey from Chicago, IL to Detroit, MI, typically takes one to four days.
+Some movers in Chicago offer expedited services if you're on a tight schedule, and if you need extra time, be sure to ask about storage options in Detroit.